Nonintersecting Brownian motions on the unit circle: Correlation function of particles

-In Section \ref{sec:algebraic_contour_integrals} we lay out the contour integral formulas to do asymptotic analysis, and the super critical and critical cases are undertaken in Sections \ref{sec:kernel_cusp} and \ref{sec:kernel_tacnode} respectively.
-Throughout this section we simplify the notation for the orthogonal polynomials \eqref{eq:defn_of_discrete_Gaussian_OP} a bit, writing $p_k(x)$ for $p_{n,k}^{(T;\tau)}(x)$ when there is no possibility of confusion.
+In Section~\ref{sec:algebraic_contour_integrals}, we lay out the contour integral formulas to do asymptotic analysis, and the supercritical and critical cases are undertaken in Sections~\ref{sec:kernel_cusp} and \ref{sec:kernel_tacnode}, respectively.
+Throughout this section, we simplify the notation for the orthogonal polynomials \eqref{eq:defn_of_discrete_Gaussian_OP} a bit, writing $p_k(x)$ for $p_{n,k}^{(T;\tau)}(x)$ when there is no possibility of confusion.